TimerErTim/downlomatic/CONTRIBUTING.md

 - [ ] Website should not be protected by Cloudflare DDoS protection (while not ideal, it's still possible to implement such a website)

-To add support for a specific webpage, all you have to do is implementing the classes/interfaces in the `core.framework` package.
-Either implement Host or Page, and at least Downloader.
-How to do that and what to watch out for is documented with JavaDoc.
-You can also inspect the other implementations.
+To add support for a specific website/host, all you have to do is extending the abstract `Host` class with a no argument constructor.
+How to do that and what to watch out for is documented with KDoc.
+You can also inspect existing implementations.

-The implementation should happen in the `pages.<domainnameOfYourPage>` package.
-If that package already exists (e.g.
-"animetoast", which implements "animetoast.com", and you want to implement "animetoast.net"), refactor the package and implementation classes to the full domain ("animetoastcom") and name your package after the full domain ("animetoastnet"), too.

-If you want the user to be able to download from and choose your Host, you have to register it in the Hosts enum, which can be found in the `pages` package, in the same way, the other Hosts were registered.
+The resulting subclass must reside inside the `eu.timerertim.downlomatic.hosts` package in the server module.
+You should name that class after the domain of the host (e.g. "animetoast.com" results in a class name of "AnimetoastCom").

 ## Conventions